ericgregory/control-demos/blobby/README.md

-# Blobstore Fileserver (NATS) for Cosmonic Control
+# Blobstore Fileserver ("Blobby") for Cosmonic Control

 This is a Wasm component that acts as a file server for a blob storage solution, showing the basic CRUD operations of the `wasi:blobstore` contract.
 The example is written in Rust, implemented as a Wasm component, and packaged for deployment to Kubernetes clusters with [Cosmonic Control](https://cosmonic.com/docs/).